MATLAB-Community-Toolboxes-at-INCF/example-live-scripts/README.md

 See the [Submitting Your Dandiset Example Live Script(s)](https://github.com/INCF/example-live-scripts/wiki/Submitting-Your-Dandiset-Example-Live-Script(s)) wiki page for further information and guidelines.

 ## Library Administrators
-The [MatNWB Working Group](https://www.incf.org/sig/incf-working-group-nwb) chartered by the [INCF organization](https://www.incf.org/) serve as the adminstrators for this library.
+The [MatNWB Working Group](https://www.incf.org/sig/incf-working-group-nwb) chartered by the [INCF organization](https://www.incf.org/) serves as the administrators for this library.

 ## Credits
 * For individual examples, see the copyright information in their LICENSE files for attribution.